Alerts & Communications

 The University of Chicago takes your safety very seriously.
 The University has multiple ways to communicate with you in the event of any serious or potentially serious situations or hazards that may affect you.

 cAlert is the University’s emergency notification system.
 In a life-threatening situation that requires immediate action, cAlert sends every member of our community a short email message, or SMS text message and automated phone calls to those who sign up for expanded service.
 Students, faculty, other academic personnel, and staff of the University are automatically enrolled with the email address provided in the University directory.
-For more information, visit cAlert online.
+To ensure your contact information is up-to-date and to add other ways for the University to contact you in the event of an emergency, visit cAlert online.

 The University of Chicago is committed to providing a secure environment for the campus community.
-As part of that effort, the University offers a variety of communications about safety issues, including a daily log of incidents handled by University police, periodic emails from Safety and Security leadership, cAlert messages that notify the campus community via phones, text messaging, email and other channels of significant campus emergencies, and timely security alerts, which are described below.
+As part of that effort, the University offers a variety of communications about safety issues, including a daily log of incidents handled by University police, periodic emails from the Department of Safety & Security leadership, cAlert messages that notify the campus community via phones, text messaging, email, and other channels of significant campus emergencies (Appendix IV), and timely security alerts, which are described below.

 The University of Chicago issues timely security alerts when incidents reported to the University of Chicago Police Department (UCPD) or other Campus Security Authorities1 represent continuing threats to the campus community.
 The goal of sending a timely security alert is to give members of the campus community information that will allow them to adjust their behavior to protect their personal safety.

-Decisions regarding whether to issue a timely security alert are made on a case-by-case basis by the Associate Vice President for Safety, Security, and Civic Affairs & Chief of Police (or designee), taking into account the nature and location of the crime and whether there is a continuing threat to the campus community.
-The Associate Vice President for Safety, Security, and Civic Affairs & Chief of Police (or designee) will consult with the Vice President for Communications (or designee) and the Vice President for Campus Life and Student Services (or designee) regarding the alert, unless time does not allow.
+Decisions regarding whether to issue a timely security alert are made on a case-by-case basis by the Associate Vice President for Safety & Security (or designee), taking into account the nature and location of the crime and whether there is a continuing threat to the campus community.
+The Associate Vice President for Safety & Security (or designee) will consult with the Vice President for Communications (or designee) and the Dean of Students in the University (or designee) regarding the alert, unless time does not allow, and may consult with the Vice President and General Counsel (or designee) and the Title IX Coordinator for the University (or designee).

-When enough details about the incident are known to provide useful information to the campus community, the Associate Vice President for Safety, Security, and Civic Affairs & Chief of Police (or designee) will send a timely security alert via the bulk email system and the Security Alert listserv.
-(A timely security alert via email is different from a cAlert, which is used only in the event of a significant campus emergency and employs multiple forms of instant communication, such as phone calls and text messages.2) Timely security alerts will be sent by the Vice President for Communications (or designee) or the Vice President for Campus Life and Student Services (or designee) if the incident is reported to a Campus Security Authority other than UCPD.
+When enough details about the incident are known to provide useful information to the campus community, the Associate Vice President for Safety & Security (or designee) will send a timely security alert via the bulk email system and the Security Alert listserv.
+(A timely security alert via email is different from a cAlert, which is used only in the event of a significant campus emergency and employs multiple forms of instant communication, such as phone calls and text messages.2) Timely security alerts may be sent by the Vice President for Communications (or designee) or the Dean of Students in the University (or designee) if the incident is reported to a Campus Security Authority other than UCPD.
+For the University’s Centers abroad, timely security alerts will be sent by the Centers’ Directors (or designees), and for the Marine Biological Laboratory, timely security alerts will be sent by its Campus Security Manager or the Campus Security Officer on duty (or designee).

 In accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (“Clery Act”) and the Policy set forth above, timely security alerts will be issued for all Clery Act crimes occurring in Clery Act geography, which are reported to Campus Security Authorities and considered to represent a continuing threat to the campus community.3